Handout – Chapter 2 – Planning Therapy (PDF)

 Towards the end of the first session, I will often try to re-emphasise the relational connection by asking the client how they have experienced the session and talking with me.
 For example, I might ask “You’ve said how hard it is to talk about your feelings, and yet you’ve talked a lot about your feelings here with me today.
 What has that been like for you?”
 Relational reflections like this then set the tone for therapy to come…

 Moursund, J.P. and Erskine, R.G.
 (2004).
 Integrative Psychotherapy: the Art and Science of Relationship.
-Victoria, Australia: Thomson/Brooks Cole
+Victoria, Australia: Thomson/Brooks Cole.
+[For a selection of published articles, also check out, Erskine (2015 Relational patterns, therapeutic presence: Concepts and practice of integrative psychotherapy.
+London: Karnac].

 This offers invaluable advice for this early stage of therapy in their chapter 7 on ‘Beginning the work’.
 Beyond instrumental concerns, they emphasise the importance of maintaining a healing presence.